BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - **Ring of Barahir** `PASSIVE`

-When affected by a Magical Power, and after any resist tests have been made (if able), Aragorn may roll a D6.
-On a natural 6, he is not affected by that power.
+This is a Unique piece of Wargear.
+Whenever Aragorn is affected by a Magical Power, after any Resist Tests have been made (if able), he may roll a D6.
+On a natural 6, Aragorn is not affected by that Magical Power.

 - **Anduril, Flame of the West** `ACTIVE`

-Elven [hand-and-a-half weapon][Hand-and-a-half Weapon], never needs more than a 4+ To Wound, or a 3+ if using Anduril as a [two-handed weapon][Two-handed Weapon].
+This is a Unique Elven [hand-and-a-half weapon][Hand-and-a-half Weapon].
+Whenever Aragorn makes Strikes with Andúril, he never requires more than a 4+ when rolling To Wound.
+If Aragorn uses Andúril as a [two-handed weapon][Two-handed Weapon], then he will still gain the bonus of +1 when rolling To Wound, meaning he will Wound on a 3+.

 - **"Stand, Men of the West"** `PASSIVE`

-Friendly models treat Aragorn as a [banner][Banner] with a range of 6".
+Friendly models treat Aragorn, King Elessar as a [banner][Banner] with a range of 6".

 </div>